(sef' oh tee tan)

 Antibiotics such as cefotetan injection will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 HOW should this medicine be used?

-Cefotetan injection comes as a powder to be added to fluid and injected intravenously (into a vein) or it can be injected into a large muscle (such as your buttock).
-It is usually given one or two times a day.
+Cefotetan injection comes as a powder to be added to fluid and injected intravenously (into a vein) or it can be injected into a large muscle.
+Cefotetan injection is also available as a premixed product to be injected intravenously.
+It is usually given every 12 or 24 hours.
 You may receive cefotetan injection in a hospital or you may administer the medication at home.
-If you are using cefotetan injection at home, use it at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take cefotetan injection exactly as directed.
-Do not use more or less of it or use it more often than prescribed by your doctor.
+If you will be receiving cefotetan injection at home, your healthcare provider will show you how to use the medication.
+Be sure that you understand these directions, and ask your healthcare provider if you have any questions.

 You should begin to feel better during the first few days of treatment with cefotetan injection.
 If your symptoms do not improve or get worse, call your doctor.

 Use cefotetan injection until you finish the prescription, even if you feel better.
 If you stop using cefotetan injection too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?